bandundu/email-archiver/README.md

+🚨🚨🚨 IMPORTANT DISCLAIMER 🚨🚨🚨

+This project is currently still in early development and lacks proper authentication and security measures.
+It is NOT recommended to expose this application to the public as you are basically providing the world your emails.
+Use at your own discretion and only in a controlled environment for now.

 # Briefbox

 Briefbox is a powerful tool for archiving emails from multiple IMAP and POP3 accounts.
 It provides a user-friendly web interface for managing email accounts, searching archived emails, and viewing email details along with attachments.
 One of the standout features of Briefbox is its advanced search functionality, which allows users to quickly find specific emails using various criteria.